killajoe/sway_tools/swayshot/README.md

 If you use Sway’s config (usually `$HOME/.config/sway/config`), you can bind keys to run the script:

 ```
+# screenshot

-# take a screenshot of a selection:
+# of the focused window
-bindsym $mod+Print exec  --no-startup-id $HOME/.config/sway/scripts/screenshot-select
+bindsym $mod+Print exec  --no-startup-id $HOME/.config/sway/scripts/swayshot -s

-# Shot of all screens in one pic after releasing print button:
+# of all screens
-bindsym --release Print exec --no-startup-id $HOME/.config/sway/scripts/screenshot
+bindsym --release Print exec --no-startup-id $HOME/.config/sway/scripts/swayshot -a
 ```

-Replace `$HOME/.config/sway/scripts/screenshot*` with the actual path to the script.
+Replace `$HOME/.config/sway/scripts/swayshot*` with the actual path to the script.